KRT0335/kevintiller/content/author/admin/_index.md

 +++

-Kevin Tiller is an undergrad student, currently studying at the University of Texas at Arlington working towards a degree in computer science.
+Kevin Tiller graduated with a degree in Computer Science from the University of Texas at Arlington.
 Interested in further developing skills learned and apply to real-world applications.

-Current GPA of 3.467
+Current GPA of 3.521
  Computer Science Courses Completed:
   Machine Learning, Artificial Intelligence, Software Testing, Computer Organization & Assembly Language, Algorithms, Theoretical Concepts of CSE, Operating Systems, Object-Oriented Programming, Database Systems